Realisation of a Protected Cat-Qutrit Manifold via Engineered Quantum Tunnelling: Introduction

 \section{Introduction}

-Fault-tolerant quantum computing requires a platform where quantum information can be easily encoded and controlled while simultaneously robustly protected from various noise sources.
+Fault-tolerant quantum computing requires a platform where quantum information can be easily encoded and controlled while being robustly protected from various noise sources.
 While superconducting circuits have emerged as a leading platform for quantum computation \cite{cQED, kwon, mit, gu}, their inherent susceptibility to noise, such as single-photon loss or dephasing, limits their path to full fault tolerance.
 Quantum error correction (QEC) is expected to form the foundation of fault-tolerant quantum computing by resolving these issues; however, the immense number of physical qubits required to construct even a single error-free logical qubit remains a significant barrier.

-Bosonic codes address this challenge by leveraging the large Hilbert space of a resonator to encode a logical qubit into special quantum states \cite{terhal2020, cai2021, joshi2021, ma2021}.
-These states are engineered to be correctable up to a certain error level, or at least robust against specific noise channels.
-Nevertheless, such states are only a subset of the many states realisable in the resonator, making them highly susceptible to noise that can cause the state to leak out of the computational subspace.
-Thus, the logical qubit states need to be preserved against various noise sources.
+Bosonic codes address this challenge by leveraging the large Hilbert space of a resonator to encode a logical qubit into specialised quantum states \cite{terhal2020, cai2021, joshi2021, ma2021}.
+These states are engineered to be correctable up to a certain error threshold, or at least robust against specific noise channels.
+Nevertheless, because such states represent only a subset of the many states realisable in the resonator, they are highly susceptible to noise that causes leakage out of the computational subspace.
+Therefore, robust preservation of logical qubit states against various noise sources is imperative, as evidenced by the active \cite{campagne-ibarcq2020, sivak2023, brock2025} and autonomous \cite{lachance-quirion2024, sellem2025} stabilisation schemes required to prevent leakage in Gottesman--Kitaev--Preskill codes \cite{gkp}.